-To hold a parent liable for their teenage son or daughter’s negligent driving under the Family Purpose Doctrine, the following elements need to be proved with help from dedicated car accident attorneys in Stone Mountain, GA.
+To hold a parent liable for their teenage son or daughter’s negligent driving under the Family Purpose Doctrine, the following elements need to be proved with help from dedicated car accident attorneys.

 - The parent in question is the owner of the vehicle that was involved in the accident.

 - The teen driver who caused the accident lives in the same household as the parent.

 - The parent allowed the teen driver to use the vehicle for their pleasure, comfort, or convenience.

 - At the time of the accident, the teen driver was driving the vehicle for a family purpose and had the permission of their parent(s) to use the vehicle.

 - The parent had sufficient control over the vehicle to establish an agency relationship between themselves and the teen driver.